 Looking to the future

-However, if you want to improve your credit file you'll need to allow yourself limited access to credit, or perhaps a credit card for emergencies.
-Just make sure you stick to your budget, and always pay back anything you owe in full every month.
+But if you want to improve your credit file you will need to allow yourself limited access to credit.
+Or you could use a credit card for emergencies.

 Considering a DPP?
 Get free, impartial debt advice